 Phiri’s project aims to improve soil fertility and maize yields through the combined use of inorganic and organic fertilizer under irrigated conditions.

 Climate change poses a massive threat to soil, which, in turn, affects crop yield and food security.
-As a research scientist, Phiri understands the significance of improved soil management to the smallholder farmers, especially in Malawi, where agriculture is considered the engine of its economic growth.
-The smallholder farmers contribute 75% of food locally consumed, while only one-third of the land is suitable for cultivation.
+As a research scientist, Phiri understands the significance of improved soil management to smallholder farmers, especially in Malawi, where agriculture is considered the engine of its economic growth.
+The smallholder farmers contribute 75% of the food locally consumed, while only one-third of the land is suitable for cultivation.
 “Most soils in Malawi are highly degraded, and cultivated crops respond poorly to the sole application of inorganic fertilizer, leading to low crop yields.
 With climate change, the reduction in crop yield is drastic,” says Phiri.
 He says it is imperative to restore soil health and conserve soil moisture to enhance sustainable crop production.

 Further, Phiri explains that integrated soil fertility has the potential to address the issue of resilience of farms in the face of climate change.
 He adds that the research will also empower farmers financially by reducing the cost of production while increasing yields.